-The work of Graphic Communication I taken over two years.
-Broadly Part 1 covers Descriptive Geometry and Part 2 the remainder.
+The syllabus of Graphic Communication I taken over two years.

 11.132 Graphic Communication II

 Graphic Structure.
 Analysis, in theory and in practice, of a communication process.
 Studies in the development of symbolic and literal systems of representation.
 Media studies include the more sophisticated contemporary range.